-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Blue Shield Promise AdvantageOptimum Plan.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Blue Shield 65 Plus Plan 2.

-\$0 copay for hospice consultation services (one-time only)
+You pay \$0 for the hospice consultation services (one time only).

-Hospice care (continued)
+Hospice care (cont'd)

-information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).